-- 4. Specify the Lookup file's location. - If you selected Local, click Browse, navigate to the desired .csv, .zip or .gz file, and then click Open. - If you selected On Logger, specify the absolute path and file name on the Logger system.
-For example, if the file is in the /opt folder on your Logger you could specify /opt/lookup.csv.The lookup file must already exist in this location.
+- 4. Specify the Lookup file's location. - If you selected Local, click Browse, navigate to the desired .csv, .zip or .gz file, and then click Open. - If you selected On Logger, specify the file name on the Logger lookup directory.
+For example, if your file's name is lookup.csv, you will specify: - <installation folder>/userdata/logger/user/logger/lookup/lookup.csv